syeung73/ML_Embedded_Workshop/README.md

-F# XDF 2018 Workshop
+F# Xilinx Machine Learning Live
-# Machine Learning for Embedded
+# Machine Learning for Edge - Edge - Embedded Systems (DNNDK Tool Chain)

 ## Introduction
 Welcome to the XDF 2018 machine learning for embedded workshop.
 During this session you will gain hands-on experience with Deephi DNNDK, and learn how to quantize, compile and deploy pre-trained network models to Xilinx embedded SoC platforms.